bchavez/Bogus/README.md

 Project Description
 -------------------
 A simple and sane fake data generator for C# and .NET.
-Is a C# port of [faker.js](https://github.com/marak/Faker.js/) and inspired by FluentValidation's syntax sugar.
+Bogus is a C# port of [faker.js](https://github.com/marak/Faker.js/) and inspired by FluentValidation's syntax sugar.

 **Bogus** will help you load databases, UI and apps with fake data for your testing needs.